ayman3000/ios_rasa_client/README.md

 3. Change the URL in the `setupSocket()` function of the `RasaChatViewModel` to the URL of your Rasa chatbot.
 4. Build and run the app on a simulator or a physical device.

+## Note
+It's important for developers to add their own signing information when using this project.
+They can do this by opening the Xcode project, selecting the target, and then selecting the "Signing & Capabilities" tab.
+From there, they can add their own signing information.
+It's important to note that this step is necessary for the project to run correctly on a physical device or to be distributed through the App Store.

 ## Future Improvements

 - Use Rasa REST APIs instead of Socket.IO